To date, there have been five games released in the series, with a sixth entry being a remake:

 In Blood Money, some of the newspapers that report on your hits at the end of a stage are foreign.
 Though all the articles will be in English so you can read them, look around and you'll see bylines for stories like "Eiffel Tower built by aliens from Jupiter" in French (for instance)

-In Absolution, the leader of the Saints, Lassandra Dixon uses a high-caliber revolver, painted black with white ivory grips bearing the Agency logo and a white thorn vine pattern along the barrel.
-Layla Stockton meanwhile has a customized golden pistol with etched wooden grips.
+In Absolution, the leader of the Saints, Lassandra Dixon uses a Taurus Raging Bull, painted black with white ivory grips bearing the Agency logo and a white thorn vine pattern along the barrel.
+Layla Stockton meanwhile has a golden SIG Sauer P226 with etched wooden grips.

 Bloodier and Gorier: Contracts, full-stop.
 Though to be honest, the gore is concentrated in the first two levels only — but it's plenty enough.